|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Beer in the batter makes these hush puppies crisp and light in texture.
 Use a light beer or ale or a darker beer, depending on how much beer flavor you'd like in the hush puppies.
-I used a white ale in the hush puppies pictured.

 Serve these tasty hush puppies with fried catfish, seafood, chili, or barbecue.
 They make an excellent change of pace from baked cornbread.

 - 1 cup cornmeal (about 4 3/4 ounces)

 - 3/4 teaspoon salt